nebari-dev/nebari/docs/source/admin_guide/backup.md

 First, you might think you can just make a new `pod.yaml` file, this time specifying `claimName: "hub-db-dir"` instead of `claimName: "jupyterhub-dev-share"`.
 However, `hub-db-dir` is 'Read Write Once' - the 'Once' meaning it can only be mounted to one pod at a time, but the JupyterHub pod will already have this mounted!
 So the same approach will not work here.

-So instead of mounting to a new 'debugger pod' we have to access the JupyterHub pod directly and see what we can do from there.
+Instead of mounting to a new 'debugger pod' you have to access the JupyterHub pod directly using the `kubectl` CLI.

 Look up the JupyterHub pod:
 ```bash